NaturalIntelligence/imglab/CONTRIBUTING.md

 * [Development guide](docs/development.md) to get a basic understanding of our project structure and motivation.

-* [Api guide](docs/API.md) to understand each individual component better.
+* [Component API guide](docs/component-api.md) to understand each individual component better.
 The guide contains a brief component description, data, computed methods, events, and methods.

 ## Project Setup